sinanelveren/HileciApp-Provider-Server-Client/README.md

     Every provider will wait for tasks in her/his queue, complete the task, sleep for a random duration

     between 5-15 seconds (to simulate hard work...), and return its result to the client.
-Once the login

-    time is up, the provider will logout and her/his thread will be terminated.
+Once the login time is up, the provider will logout and her/his thread will be terminated.

 Sample output for a provider processing a task:

     Provider Ayse is waiting for a task

-    Provider Ayse is processing task number 1: 45

-    Provider Ayse completed task number 1: cos(45)=0.707 in 7.53 seconds.

-    Provider Ayse is processing task number 2: 55

-    Provider Ayse completed task number 2: cos(55)=0.573 in 9.71 seconds.
+    Provider Ayse is processing task number 1: 45 Provider Ayse completed task number 1: cos(45)=0.707 in 7.53 seconds Provider Ayse is processing task number 2: 55 Provider Ayse completed task number 2: cos(55)=0.573 in 9.71 seconds.
     Provider Ayse is waiting for a task

 If everything goes well your application should print on screen something like the following:
     - server (together with providers)

 $homeworkServer 5555 data.dat log.dat